 Thermarest X-Lite vs. Nemo Tensor – First Glance

-Out of the box, both sleeping pads were impressively small, but the Thermarest X-Lite was just a little smaller.
-This was not a big deal since the difference between the two was minimal.
+Out of the box, both sleeping pads were impressively small.
+The X-Lite was slightly smaller but the difference was minimal.
 I was actually impressed there was such a small difference since the Tensor was a Regular, Wide.

 Included with the X-Lite and Tensor

 The X-Lite comes with a pump sack, stuff sack, and repair kit, pretty standard additions to any sleeping pad.
 The Tensor comes with the same but also includes a Velcro strap for the sleeping pad.
 I find the strap unnecessary with the stuff sack.

 I’ll mention one more time that a small pouch in the stuff sack of the Tensor holds the repair kit.
 That is just a great idea!